Extremal Dependence Concepts: Extremal positive dependence

-\begin{definition} A random vector $(X_1,\ldots,X_d)$ is said to be \emph{comonotonic} if there exists a single rearrangement $f \rg\III$ such that
+\begin{definition} A random vector $(X_1,\dots,X_d)$ is said to be \emph{comonotonic} if there exists a single rearrangement $f \rg \,\Id$ such that

-where $U \sim U[0,1]$.
-As $f(U) \sim U[0,1]$, the rearrangement function $f$ can always be chosen as $f=\III$.
+where $U \laweq U[0,1]$.
+As $f(U) \laweq U[0,1]$, the rearrangement function $f$ can always be chosen as $f=\Id$.
 Thus, the components of a $\R^d$-valued comonotonic random vector are a.s. increasing functions of a common random factor $U$. \end{definition}

 Comonotonic random vectors represent the solution of a wide class of optimization problems.
-In particular, they are well known to maximize the expectation of a supermodular function over the set $\mathfrak {F}(F_1,\ldots,F_d)$.
+In particular, they are well known to maximize the expectation of a supermodular function under a condition of mean-compatibility over the set $\FR$.

-\begin{definition} A function $c:\R^d \to\R$ is \emph{supermodular} if
+\begin{definition} A function $c:\R^d \to \R$ is \emph{supermodular} if